Amicus/end-dash/docs/collection.md

 bondCharacters.remove(bond);
 ```

-After the above line is ran, your page will look like this:
+After the above line is run, your page will look like this:

 ```
 The name is Drax, Hugo Drax